agrc/metadata-asset-tracking-tool/metadata/boundaries/inland_port_authority_hb2001.md

 ### How was the dataset created?

-The boundary for the Utah Inland Port was dictated by House Bill 2001 and is maintained by the Utah Inland Port Authority.
+The boundary for the Utah Inland Port was dictated by [House Bill 2001](https://le.utah.gov/~2018S2/bills/static/HB2001.html) and is maintained by the Utah Inland Port Authority.
+All additions to this dataset and adjustments to the boundary must be certified by the Utah State Legislature.

 ### How reliable and accurate is the dataset?